hhkaos/awesome-arcgis/arcgis/developers/profiles/desktop/README.md

 As you noticed, some of those Runtimes can also be used to build mobile apps.

 ## Configure and build

 [Check this out](../arcgis/products/README.md#app-builders)

 ## Extent the Platform

-You can write your own addins in order to be able to extend our desktop tools:
+You can write your own add-ins in order to be able to extend our desktop tools:
   * ArcMap using ArcPy
   * ArcCatalog using ArcPy
   * ArcGIS Pro using SDK for .Net